Francis Sheehy-Skeffington: Court martial of Bowen-Colthurst

-Four expert medical witnesses agreed on Bowen-Colthurst's past (August,1914–April,1915) and current mental fragility, but they were less certain about his mental condition on the day of the shootings.
-Dr Leeper testified that he could not give an opinion on Bowen-Colthurst's April 26 mental state because he had not been there at the time.
-The authors of the medical report, Captain Lawless and Major Purser, said that while it was impossible to say positively what Bowen-Colthurst's mental condition was on April 26, they had no doubt that at the present time he was mentally unsound.
-Captain Lawless said that it was highly probable that Bowen-Colthurst's mental state on April 26 had been the same as his present condition, and he did not think that Bowen-Colthurst was responsible for his actions on that date.
+Four expert medical witnesses agreed on Bowen-Colthurst's past (August 1914 – April 1915) and current mental fragility, but they were less certain about his mental condition on the day of the shootings.
+Dr Leeper testified that he could not give an opinion on Bowen-Colthurst's 26 April mental state because he had not been there at the time.
+The authors of the medical report, Captain Lawless and Major Purser, said that while it was impossible to say positively what Bowen-Colthurst's mental condition was on 26 April, they had no doubt that at the present time he was mentally unsound.
+Captain Lawless said that it was highly probable that Bowen-Colthurst's mental state on 26 April had been the same as his present condition, and he did not think that Bowen-Colthurst was responsible for his actions on that date.
 Major Purser concurred with this opinion.

-Defence counsel argued that since the character witnesses had said that he was by nature kind and honourable, Bowen-Colthurst must have been insane when he executed the three prisoners, particularly in light of his past mental disturbances.
-Except to enter his 'Not guilty' pleas and to decline to comment at the end of the proceedings, Bowen-Colthurst did not speak, as was his right.
+Defence counsel argued that since the character witnesses had said that he was by nature kind and honourable, Bowen-Colthurst must have been insane when he executed the three prisoners, particularly in the light of 'an unbalanced tendency in the prisoner's mind' that had been evident for a number of years.
+At the culmination of his closing address, defence counsel attempted to establish that Bowen-Colthurst was deranged on the night before the barracks shooting.
+He said Bowen-Colthurst's taking Sheehy Skeffington hostage was 'the strangest thing any man of sixteen years' experience in the army could do... the act of a man whose mind was completely unstrung.'
+Defence counsel also said that Bowen-Colthurst's rifle firing in the air during the raid on Kelly's showed that he had completely lost his reason.
+Both statements rested on premises that turned out to be false.
+Hostage taking was not, in fact, unknown in the British army and Bowen-Colthurst was not firing his rifle wildly in the air on the way to Kelly's shop.
+Bowen-Colthurst did not testify at the court martial.